 In relation to debt finance, Grammenos et al (2008) argued that bankruptcy and default on a debt instrument represent different phases of financial distress.
 Grammenos and Arkoulis (2003) studied debt finance for shipping companies for the first time.
 They investigated determinants of the primary pricing of shipping company high yield bond issues.
 In line with Fridson and Garman (1998), they argued that when studying the pricing of new high yield bonds, it would be better to categorise the bonds by industry in order to avoid biased results.
 Using 30 high yield bond offerings issued by shipping companies in the US market during the period 1993-1998 they identified a set of potential determinants, with credit rating being the major determinant of the price spread of bond offerings.
 Financial leverage and shipping market conditions also account for a significant part of the price variability.
 Grammenos et al (2007) studied factors affecting the dynamics of yield premia on seasoned high yield bonds of shipping companies.
-They found the explanation factors to be: credit rating; term-to-maturity; changes in earnings in the shipping market, as well as in the yield on 10-year Treasury bonds; and the yield on the Merrill Lynch single-B index.
-Grammenos et al (2008) estimated the probability of default for shipping high yield bond issues.
-They also suggested that shipping high yield bonds should be studied separately as an industry due to its cyclical, volatile and capital intensity characteristics.
-In addition to the financial ratios employed in previous models, they used two industry specific variables and another financial ratio.
-They found the best estimates as: the gearing ratio, the amount raised over total assets ratio, the working capital over total assets ratio, the retained earnings over total assets ratio and an industry specific variable (shipping market sector).
+They found the explanation factors to be: credit rating; term-to-maturity; changes in earnings in the shipping market, as well as in the yield on 10-year Treasury bonds; and the vield on the Merrill Lynch single-B index.
 While default against individual financial instruments can represent early phases of corporate failure, predicting overall failure at the firm level is worth investigating.